gravitational/teleport/rfd/0083-prevent-user-role-self-lock.md

 ##### Warning second user is missing

-when using `tctl users ...` we should warn user that adding second _admin_ is highly recommended.
+when using `tctl users ...` we should warn the user that adding a second _admin_ is highly recommended.
 This could also print example command: `tctl users add --roles=editor <name-of-editor>`.
-Message should be visible for the first _admin_ in the cluster and disapear after second _admin_ is added.
+The message should be visible for the first _admin_ in the cluster and disappear after the second _admin_ is added.

 ##### Roles

-when there is attempt to break the rule program should display error with explanation why this is not allowed (deleting one of two existing _admins_, removing role `admin` from one of two existing _admins_)
+when there is an attempt to break the rule program should display an error with an explanation of why this is not allowed (deleting one of two existing _admins_, removing the role `admin` from one of two existing _admins_)